Substance use - LSDSubstance abuse - LSD; Drug abuse - LSD; Drug use - LSD; Lysergic acid diethylamide; Hallucinogen - LSD

 Street names for LSD include acid, blotter, blotter acid, blue cheer, electric Kool-Aid, hits, Lucy in the sky with diamonds, mellow yellow, microdots, purple haze, sugar cubes, sunshine tabs, and window pane.

 LSD is a mind-altering drug.
 This means it acts on your brain (central nervous system) and changes your mood, behavior, and the way you relate to the world around you.
 LSD affects the action of a brain chemical called serotonin.
 Serotonin helps control behavior, mood, the senses, and thinking.

 LSD is in a class of drugs called hallucinogens.
 These are substances that cause hallucinations.
 These are things that you see, hear, or feel while awake that appear to be real, but instead of being real, they have been created by the mind.
 LSD is a very strong hallucinogen.
-Only a tiny amount is needed to cause effects such as hallucinations.
+Only a tiny amount is needed to cause hallucinations.